projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 Virtio-console is implemented as a virtio legacy device in the ACRN device model (DM), and is registered as a PCI virtio device to the guest OS.
-No changes are required in the frontend Linux virtio-console except that the guest (UOS) kernel should be built with ``CONFIG_VIRTIO_CONSOLE=y``.
+No changes are required in the frontend Linux virtio-console except that the guest (User VM) kernel should be built with ``CONFIG_VIRTIO_CONSOLE=y``.

 The virtio console FE driver registers a HVC console to the kernel if